koenderks/aRtsy/README.md

 #### Squares and rectangles

-This type of artwork is also a la Mondriaan, but uses a variety of squares and rectangles instead of lines.
+This artwork uses a variety of squares and rectangles to fill the canvas.
 It works by repeatedly cutting into the canvas at random locations and coloring the area that these cuts create.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/squares/2021-03-01.png' width='270' height='270'>